Skip to content

 Do Muscle Relaxers Show Up On A Drug Test?

 Are you wondering whether muscle relaxers show up on a drug test?
 Yes, muscle relaxers can show up on a drug test.
 However, it depends on the specific muscle relaxer and the drug test.
 Common muscle relaxers include cyclobenzaprine, carisoprodol, and metaxalone.
-Depending on the particular test used, these medications may be detected via a drug test.
+These medications may be detected via a drug test depending on the particular test used.

 For example, some drug tests, such as urine or saliva tests, may be able to detect muscle relaxers for a short period after use.
 However, other tests, such as hair tests, may be able to see muscle relaxers for a more extended period.